Skip to content

 • Acts on raw data rows

-• Filters data rows that do not meet the conditions, reducing the amount of data for subsequent processing
+• Filters data rows that do not meet conditions, reducing data volume for subsequent processing

 • Executes after group aggregation